Reality-based UTXO Ledger: Operations on the Reality-based Ledger

 \section{Operations on the Reality-based Ledger}

-In this section we define several operations that we can perform on the Reality-based Ledger.
+In this section, we define several operations that we can perform on the Reality-based Ledger.
 In Section~\ref{sec:ConflictAddition}, we describe what happens when new conflicts are added to the ledger.
 In Section \ref{sec:RealitySelection} we provide an algorithm for the selection of a reality, i.e., a valid conflict-free ledger state, in the presence of a weight function imposed on transactions and branches.
 Finally, in Section \ref{sec:ConflictPruning} we describe how and when conflicts can be pruned to maintain a reasonable data consumption for the operation of the Ledger.
+We refer to Figure \ref{fig:ProcessFlow} for an overview of the different operations and their dependencies.